 The cost of fueling equipment for public/private sector business and government vehicles (grants require federal and non-federal matching funds).

 This program does not support E85 or biodiesel projects.
 For the purpose of this program, clean fuels include propane, compressed natural gas, and electricity.
+The program is not currently funded (verified February 2018).
 For more information, see the Utah Clean Fuels Program website.(Reference Utah Code 19-1-401 through 19-1-405)

 Alternative Fuel Vehicle Conversion Grants for Businesses